icod/Transliterate/README.md

 ## Installation

-Double-click to install (or open in Automator).
-If that doesn't work, simply copy the Service into `~/Library/Services`.
+Double-click to install (or open in [Automator](https://support.apple.com/guide/automator/welcome/mac)).

+If that doesn't work, copy the Service into `~/Library/Services`.

 ## How to use